source-foundry/font-line/README.md

 $ python setup.py install
 ```

-Follow the same instructions to upgrade to a new version of the application if you elect to install with this approach.
+Follow the same instructions to upgrade to a new version of the application if you install with this approach.

-### Usage
+## Usage

 font-line works via sub-commands to the `font-line` command line executable.
 The following sub-commands are available: